 Again, last week proved the point.
 I popped out a tweet recently offering my services and was contacted promptly by a new lead asking for help.

 They had engaged the services of a freelance developer that on the face of it seemed really skilled.
-They offered Umbraco, Sitecore, .Net architecture, dev ops - the full monty and as a result, they got the work.
+They offered Umbraco, Sitecore, .Net architecture, dev ops - the full monty (in other words a self proclaimed expert!) and as a result, they got the work.

 The site was really simple, basically a brochure site, a few templates using a custom CSS framework the client had developed in house over a number of years.
 The freelancers task was to take these templates and build an Umbraco site, hand over to the client and provide a skills transfer so the client could maintain it and learn going forwards.

 I'll call the client Fred for arguments sake.
 Fred called me on a skype conversation and showed me what the freelancer (lets call him Bob) had built and a few core issues they had with it.
 Simple things like sitemaps not working properly, hostnames not doing what they should do - you know the basics.

 I provided some consultancy over a couple of days to help them get to grips with the basics and highlight any issues.
 Fred then called me back and said Bob had gone AWOL, not completed basic tasks after a few days and were basically left in the lurch with an angry website client as a result - can I help they asked?
 Absolutely.
 We put some time in the diary and I got into the code.
 I was shocked to see even the basics of an Umbraco build had not been setup, surely someone calling themselves an Umbraco Developer would not build in such a way?

 As an example, they created a generic content template and used it for pretty much every single page across the site, yes homepage, blog listing, blog item, content - you name it.

 Then couple that with what I can only say is the strangest top-level navigation code I've come across yet - needless to say it was a mess.